10 Reasons Why Maryland Sports Rule

 4 Oriole Park at Camden Yards is the Best Ballpark Anywhere

-Just take that first step through the Eutah Street gates into Oriole Park at Camden Yards and you’ll see why “The Yard” revolutionized baseball stadium design.
-From the historic B&O Railroad warehouse in the outfield to the pristine bluegrass field built over the streets where Babe Ruth once played, there’s just nothing like a day at The Yard.
-Don’t miss Boog’s BBQ and stop into the Babe Ruth Birthplace and Sports Legends Museum before the game.
+Just take that first step through the Eutaw Street gates into Oriole Park at Camden Yards and you’ll see why “The Yard” revolutionized baseball stadium design.
+From the historic B&O Railroad warehouse in the outfield to the pristine bluegrass field built over the streets where Babe Ruth once played, there’s just nothing like a day at The Yard; and be sure not to miss Boog’s BBQ!